 - a.
 Continue the investigation of the circumstances surrounding the alleged violation for a period of time not to exceed ten (10) business days.
+The Board may use all available means, including IT services, to collect evidence.
 Upon completion of the investigation the Board Chair and Administrative Coordinator will meet to decide whether the matter will be handled by the Board under the Honor Code or by OJA under the SDR. - b.
 If the decision is that there is insufficient evidence of a violation of the Honor Code or the SDR, the matter shall be closed and no further disciplinary action shall be taken. - c.
 If the decision is that there is sufficient evidence of a major violation or the repetition of minor violations and the matter is to be handled by OJA, a Report of Misconduct shall be filed with OJA by the Administrative Coordinator pursuant to SDR Section 5.1 and the matter shall proceed under the procedures contained in the SDR. - d.
 If the decision is that there is sufficient evidence of a minor violation and the matter is to be handled by the Board, the matter shall proceed under the procedures contained in this Honor Code.
 Prior to initiating proceedings against an accused student the Board, based on the information available, may determine that the matter should be transferred to OJA and provide a Report of Misconduct to OJA pursuant to SDR 5.1.